 As with restaurants, bars and clubs are abundant in the village.
-I visited in 2020 and 2021 during the global pandemic and the hours were restricted.
-However, during normal times, many of these bars and clubs are open 24 hours.
+During the summer, many bars and clubs are open 24 hours.

-Some of my personal favorites and other popular places to go include: Stuf, Yuva Beach Bar, Acolo, Arca, Molotov, Expirat, and countless others.
+Some popular places to go include Stuf, Yuva Beach Bar, Acolo, Arca, Molotov, Expirat, and countless others.

 Believe it or not, there are other things to do in Vama besides party.